SymfonyCasts/api-platform/sfcasts/ep3-custom-data/published-validator.md

-# Published Validator

-Coming soon...
+# Validating Who/When Can Publish

+I have an idea!
+Let's complicate things!

-So we're going to complicate things.
-We can't just let anyone publish a `CheeseListing` only the owner or an admin should be able to do that.
-And we've already got that covered.
-Thanks to the `security` on the `CheeseListing`. `put` operation.
-If you scroll up here, you can say, `put` has `"security"="is_granted('EDIT', object)`, and what's going on.
-There is that, that is using the security system.
-Uh, it's going to be passed to our custom `CheeseListingVoter`, which we created in the previous tutorial.
-And basically this supports that `EDIT` attribute and it checks to make sure that the current user is the owner of the `CheeseListing` or that the current user is an admin.
+We can't just let *anyone* publish a `CheeseListing`, only the owner or an admin should be able to do that.
+And we already have that covered thanks to the `security` attribute on the `CheeseListing` `put` operation.
+It has `"security"="is_granted('EDIT', object)`, which activate a custom voter that we created the in last tutorial: `CheeseListingVoter`.
+This looks for that `EDIT` attribute and checks to make sure that the current user is the owner of the `CheeseListing` or an admin.
+So it's already true that only the owner or an admin can even *hit* this `put` operation.
-So it's already true that only the owner, an admin can even hit this put operation, but our logic gets a little more complicated than that.
-According to our business team and owner can only be allowed to publish their `CheeseListing`.

-If the `description` is longer than a hundred characters, if it's shorter publishing should fail what they 400 status code, but also an admin should be able to skip that rule and publish whenever they want, no matter what.
-Oh, and speaking of unpublished thing, a, an owner can actually not on publish their cheese listing, but that is something that we want an admin to be able to do.
-Yikes.
-So let's start with a test to describe all of this craziness first and `CheeseListingResourceTest`, to make sure that our `testPublishCheeseListing()` keeps working.
-We need to make sure that the Jesus thing you hear here has a long enough description.
-If you look in the `CheeseListingFactory` `src/Factory/CheeseListingFactory`, by default, the `description` is set to a, by default, the `description` is just set to this short description right here, but I've already added something called a state method here called `withLongDescription()` that will set it to three paragraphs from faker, which is definitely going to be longer than a hundred characters.
-So this is a long way of saying that inside of our test here, we can actually say `->withLongDescription()` to make sure that the object created the `CheeseListing` object created here is going to have a long enough `description`.
+But now we have a *new* requirement: to prevent low-quality listings from being added, our business team has told us that an owner can only publish a `CheeseListing` if the `description` is *longer* than 100 characters.
+Of it's shorter, publishing should *fail* with a 400 status code.
+Oh... but the business people *also* said that this rule *should* not apply to admins: they can publish no matter *how* short the description is.

+## Using Foundry State to Make a Longer Description

+Um... ok!
+So let's start with a test to describe all of this craziness.
+In `CheeseListingResourceTest`, to make sure that our `testPublishCheeseListing()` keeps working, we need to make sure that the `CheeseListing` has a long enough description.

+If you look in `CheeseListingFactory` - `src/Factory/CheeseListingFactory` - by
+default, the `description` is short.
+But I've already added something called a "state method": `withLongDescription()`.
+If we call this on the factory, it will set the description to three paragraphs via Faker... which will *definitely* be longer than 100 characters.

+This is a *long* way of saying that, inside the test, we add say `->withLongDescription()` to make sure that the object created the `CheeseListing` object created here is going to have a long enough `description`.
+Now, once we add the new restrictions, *this* test should still pass.

+## Testing the Validation Requirements

-So that will take care of making that still pass.
-Now below this, I'm going to paste in a new test method, which you can get from the code block on this page.
-And let's just walk through it really quickly to see what the goal is.
-Now you can see here.
+Below this, I'm going to paste in a new test method, which you can get from the code block on this page.
+Let's quickly walk through it to see what the goal is.

-The first case is that we're going to create `CheeseListing`.
-This `CheeseListing` is going to have a short `description` C here, and we're gonna try to publish it as a, the owner of that user.
-So the user is the owner.
-We're going to log in as that user, try to publish it and we'll get a 400 status code.
-But if we then log in as the admin user and do the same thing, this will actually work.
-Then there's a few other tests on here.
-We want to verify that if we log back in as the normal user, we are able to make other changes to our `CheeseListing`, just to make sure he didn't break anything.
+In the first case, we create a `CheeseListing` with a short `description`, log in as the owner of that listing, and then expect a 400 status code.
+But if we then log in as an admin user and do the same thing, this *will* work.
+We then have one more test to log back in as the normal user and change something *different*... just to make sure we didn't break anything.

-And then down here for unpublished, we're going to log in.
-As a normal user, try to set `isPublished` to false.
-That shouldn't work.
-But if we log in as an admin user and said, `isPublished` a false that will work if they 200 status code.
-Phew.
-So how can we do this?
-If you think about it, it's kind of a strange mixture of validation and security.
-Like are these security checks or are these validation checks?
-And the line between validation security is sometimes blurry.
-So in theory, we could do something up here too.
-We can do some pretty crazy stuff with this security expression.
-There is a variable in here known as previous object, which is the object before the changing.
-So in theory, we could check the previous objects `isPublished` and the object `isPublished` and do different things.
-Or to keep this readable, we could actually pass both the object and previous object into our voter.
+This finishes with two tests for unpublishing: we log in as a normal user, try to set `isPublished` to false and that should *not* work.
+But if we log in as an admin and do the same, this *will* work with a 200 status code.

+Phew!
+And yes, we could - and maybe should - break this test into smaller test methods to help debugging.
+I'm being a bit lazy by combining them.

+## Is this Security?
+Or Validation?

+So how can accomplish all of this?
+Well first... is this a security check or a validation check?
+Because sometimes, the difference between the two is blurry.

+In theory, we *could* do something inside the `security` attribute.
+The expression has a variable called `previous_object`, which is the object *before* it was updated.
+So, we could compare the previous object's `isPublished` with the object's `isPublished` and do different things.
+Or, to keep this readable, we could even pass both the `object` and `previous_object` into a voter as an array.
+That seems a little crazy to me... but it would probably work!

-And then in our voter, use that to figure out what's going on.
-But I tend to view things like this security is best when you're trying to completely prevent access to an operation, but validation is best when you need to prevent certain data from changing in certain ways, even if the ways that they are allowed to change, depend on who the current user is.
-So a long way of saying we are going to solve this with a custom validator.
-So our terminal I'm gonna run
+But *I* tend to view things like this: security is best when you're trying to *completely* prevent access to an operation.
+But validation is best when the restrictions you need to apply are based on the *data* that's being sent, like preventing a field from changing to some value.
+That's true even if those rules depend on authenticated user.

+In other words, we're going to create a custom validator!
+At your terminal, run:

 ```terminal
 php bin/console make:validator
 ```

-, I'll call it.
-This.
-This `ValidIsPublished`.
+I'll call it: `ValidIsPublished`.

-That's going to generate two classes.
-The class that kind of represents the annotation and then the class that actually holds the validator logic.
-We can go over and see these inside of `src/Validator/`.
-Perfect.
-So before we actually add any logic to either of these classes, let's add this to our `CheeseListing`.
-So above the `CheeseListing` class add `@ValidIsPublished()`.
-Now, the reason we're adding this above the class and not maybe above the `$isPublished` property, is that by adding this above the class are custom valid.
-Validator is going to be passed in entire `CheeseListing` object, not just a single field.
-And that's important because the rules for this validator are going to need the `$isPublished` field, but also the `$description` field.
+This generated two classes: the class that represents the "annotation" and also the class that holds the actual validator logic.
+We can see both inside `src/Validator/`.

+Perfect!
+Before we add any logic to either class, let's use the annotation in `CheeseListing`.
+So, above the `CheeseListing` class, add `@ValidIsPublished()`.

+Now, the reason we're adding this above the *class* - and not above the `$isPublished` property - is that our validator will need access to the entire `CheeseListing` so that it can check both the `isPublished` and `description` properties.
+If we had put this above `isPublished`, then only *that* field would be passed to us.

-Now let's actually try the test right now.
-So over in my test, I'll copy the new test method name, and then I'll run a
+Let's try our test and see what our failure looks like right now.
+Over in the test, copy the new method name, and then run:

 ```terminal
 symfony run bin/phpunit --filter=testPublishCheeseListingValidation
 ```

-and paste that method name, and it fails.
-Let's see what's going on here and check this out.
-It says the constraint at validator Valdez published cannot be put on classes.
-So by default, if we look to the valid is published, annotations are designed to go on properties, not classes, and you can change that inside of your validator to do that.
-You need to do two things.
-First, you do `@Target()`.
-Then you pass this `"CLASS"`.
-That's actually not that important.
-I think that actually more or less just helps your editor.
-What you really need to do over here is actually overriding methods.
-I'll go to Code Generate or Command + N but override methods.

-And we're going to override `getTargets()` by default, the `parent::getTargets()` just allows us to be out of the properties.
-We're going to return `self::CLASS_CONSTRAINT` So now our validator is allowed.
-We put on a class instead of a property.
-Now again, the fact that we added this above the class means that when our `CheeseListing` is validated automatically, this `ValidIsPublishedValidater` is going to be executed in the value that's passed here is going to be the `CheeseListing` object.
-So real quick, if you're not too familiar with Kyle custom validators work by default, if I add at Valdez published here, then Symfony is going to look for a service that's valid is published validator in automatically know that this, uh, validation, uh, annotation is connected with this validator service over here.
-So it's gonna automatically start calling `validate()`.

-So let's add a little sanity check here.
-Actually, let me put it after the, at VAR, let's say, if not `$value instanceof CheeseListing`, then I'm going to throw a new `\LogicException`.
-It doesn't really matter what type of exception and say only `CheeseListing` is supported.
-That's basically the only possible if we accidentally added the, uh, at valid is published on top of a different class.
-This is only intended to be added about the cheese list in class.
-So we can make our code very specific inside of there.
-And then, well, this let's just `dd($value)` to absolutely make sure we know what it looks like.

-Alright, so now let's move over, run the test again.
+And... it had an error!
+Let's see what's going on:

+> Constraint `ValidIsPublished` cannot be put on classes

+Ah!
+By default, constraint annotations are only allowed to be placed above *properties*, not above the class.
+To change that, inside the validator class, we need to do two things.
+First, add `@Target()` and pass this `"CLASS"`.
+And second, I'll go to Code -> Generate - or Command + N - and select "Override methods" to override the `getTargets()` method.
+Make this return `self::CLASS_CONSTRAINT`.

+*Now* or annotation can be put above a class.

+## Grabbing the CheeseListing inside the Validator

+This means that, when our `CheeseListing` is validated, Symfony will call `ValidIsPublishedValidater` and this `$value` is going to be the `CheeseListing` object.

+Real quick: if you're not familiar with how custom validators work, by default if I add `@ValidIsPublished`, then Symfony will look for a service called `ValidIsPublishedValidator`.
+So these two classes are already connected via a naming convention.

+Let's start with a little sanity check... right here: if not `$value instanceof CheeseListing`, then throw a new `\LogicException` - though the type doesn't really matter - and say:

+> Only  `CheeseListing` is supported.

+This is just to make sure that if we accidentally add the `@ValidIsPublished` above a *different* class, something will yell at us.

+Anyways, let's `dd($value)` to absolutely make sure we know what it looks like.

+Back to the tests!
+Run and...

 ```terminal-silent
 symfony run bin/phpunit --filter=testPublishCheeseListingValidation
 ```

-And yes, we can see that the
-founder is being called and it is being passed our `CheeseListing` object, which is going to be the `CheeseListing` object after it's the JSON has been deserialized.
-Uh, so you can actually see that the `isPublished` has been changed to true already.
-So this connects with the first test case inside of here, where we are, uh, we have a short description or logging in as a, as the owner and trying to set is published to true.
-So this JSON did deserealize, and it did update the `$isPublished` field.
-And now our job is to determine that that was an invalid change because the description is too short.
-How to do that.
-It's going to go back to our original data trick with doctrine.
-Let's do that next.
+Yes!
+The validator is called and our `CheeseListing` object has `isPublished` set to `true`, because this is the `CheeseListing` *after* the new data has been deserialized into it.
+The failure is from our first test case: we currently *allowing* this item to be published, even though the description is short.
+Next, let's prevent this.
+How?
+It's back to our "original data" trick from Doctrine.